-Material assumptions also include a consistent and stable regulatory environment; timely and available drilling and completion equipment and crew availability and access to necessary resources for drilling, completing and operating wells; availability of capital; and accessibility to transport and sell oil and natural gas product to available markets.
+Material assumptions also include a consistent and stable regulatory environment; timely and available drilling and completion equipment and crew availability and access to necessary resources for drilling, completing and operating wells; availability of capital; and accessibility to transport and self oil and natural gas product to available markets.
 These projections reflect the consistent application of Berry's accounting policies.
-While Berry believes that these assumptions are reasonable in light of management's current expectations concerning future events, the estimates underlying these assumptions are inherently uncertain and speculative and are subject to significant business, economic, regulatory, environmental and competitive risks and uncertainties that could cause actual results to differ materially from those Berry anticipates and many of which are beyond Berry's control.
-Any of the risks discussed in the prospectus would cause Berry's actual operating and financial results to vary significantly from the estimates provided herein.
+While Berry believes that these assumptions are reasonable in light of management's current expectations concerning future events, the estimates underlying these assumptions are inherently uncertain and speculative and are subject to ould cause actual results to differ materially from those Berry anticipates and many of which are beyond Berry's control.
+Any of the risks discussed in the prospectus would cause Berry's actual operating and financial results to vary significant type.

 While Berry currently expects that its actual results will be within the ranges described herein, there will be differences between actual and projected results, and actual results may be materially greater or materially less than those contained in these projections.
 Inclusion of these projections in this presentation should not be regarded as a representation by any person that the projected operating and financial results will be achieved.
-In addition, the projected results set forth below are not necessarily indicative of results Berry may achieve in any other period.
+In addition, the projected results set forth below are not necessarily indicative of results.
+Berry may achieve in any other period.